AASanusi/fashion/README.md

 - Registered users are capable of creating and sharing a thought
 ![Create Thought image](src/assets/readme-images/create-thought.png)
 #### Read Thought
-- Once thought has been shared, users can then view and read it.
+- Once thought has been shared, users can then view and read it
 ![Read Thought image](src/assets/readme-images/read-thought.png)
 #### Edit Thought
-- Users are then capable of updating and editing the best to suit them.
+- Users are then capable of updating and editing (content characters are limited)
-   - The content characters are limited to a certian number.
 ![Update Thought image](src/assets/readme-images/update-thought.png)
 #### Delete Thought
-- Users can then delete the thought if they no longer what it on the wall.
+- Users can then delete the thought if they no longer what it on their wall
 ![Delete Thought image](src/assets/readme-images/delete-thought.png)

 ### Features Left to Implement
+Due to time and complexity, I wasn't able to implement certain features.
+Future implementations can be observed below:
-- To implement notifications so that users can see when other posts.
+- To implement notifications so that users can see when other users posts
-- To implement direct messaging for users to communicate.
+- To implement direct messaging for users to communicate
-- Increase the word count for posting thoughts.
+- Increase the word count for posting thoughts
-- For users to be able to repost other users posts or thoughts.
+- For users to be able to repost other users posts or thoughts
-- To create a function that syncs the users location when providing their location on fot thoughts rather than having to write it.
+- To create a function that syncs the users location when providing their location

 ## Technologies Used
 ### Languages Used